 Although all Human Resource departments share the same goals of efficient problem solving and plan development, they differ in the paths they take to reach these desired goals.
 Size, responsibilities, resources, and recruiting methods are actually the main differences between HR in small businesses versus large companies.

-Providing Human Resource for a small business can mean running a one-person show.
-Human resources can be a stressful job even when you’re adequately staffed with experienced people, but in many small businesses, HR duties are handled by one person or simply handed off to anyone with an administrative job title.
+Providing Human Resource for small business can mean running a one-person show.
+Human resources can be a stressful job even when you’re adequately staffed with experienced people, but HR for small business are handled by one person or simply handed off to anyone with an administrative job title.

 “If I could tell my younger self anything, it would be to persevere.“ - Steve Pritchard, HR Consultant, Checklate

 How the HR teams build that future is strikingly different for small businesses and large companies.
 The two may share similar goals in recruitment, problem-solving, and planning and development, but their pathway to achieving those goals is anything but the same.

 It's important to understand these differences as an HR professional, especially if you are earning a human resources degree or are currently looking for a new job in the HR field.
 Knowing what is expected in a small business compared to a large company can help you determine which field you would like to move into.

 “Recruiting people or supporting in-house HR activities will often require you to put the company’s interests first and make decisions that are purely good for business.
 Letting people go and providing tough feedback isn’t a dream-come-true part of the HR professional’s job.
 But it has to be done.
 So my advice is to accept the fact that you will be dealing with real humans, different characters and emotions, and you won’t always be able to please everyone.” - Jagoda Wieczorek, HR Manager, Resumelab

 A survey between HR and non-HR employees at organizations big and small and asking experienced HR professionals for their advice to those just starting out in HR, confirmed some commonly held beliefs as well as granted some new insights.
 Some of these takeaways:

-Some Advice for Small-Business HR
+Some advice for HR in small businesses

 First, realize you aren’t alone—there are lots of solo HR practitioners and “accidental” HR administrators out there who are experiencing the same issues in their organizations.